Art Directors

 Local Resources

-Here is the run-down.
-Set up relationships with China's vast studio infrastructure — from Hengdian's period-accurate standing sets covering many dynasties to Qingdao's underwater tanks and virtual production stages.
-Access to Base FX, Digital Domain China, and local prop and construction networks.
+Our team holds deep ties across China's vast studio setup.
+These reach from Hengdian's period-accurate standing sets across many dynasties to Qingdao's underwater tanks and virtual production stages.
+We also draw on Base FX, Digital Domain China, and local prop and construction networks.

 04.